George Cadwalader: Civil War

 When the Civil War broke out, Cadwalader immediately volunteered his services to the Union cause.
 Due to his distinguished military experience, he was appointed major general of Pennsylvania Volunteers by Governor Andrew Curtin in April 1861.

 On May 15, he was appointed military commander in Maryland, where Union communications were being threatened by local Confederate sympathizers.
-On May 25, federal troops arrested a Maryland planter, John Merryman, who had been recruiting soldiers for the Confederate army and imprisoned him at Fort McHenry, where General Cadwalader had his headquarters.
+On May 25, federal troops arrested a Maryland planter, John Merryman, who had been recruiting soldiers for the Confederate army and imprisoned him at Fort McHenry in Baltimore, where General Cadwalader had his headquarters.
 When Chief Justice Taney issued a writ of habeas corpus for Merryman, Cadwalader ignored him, stating that he was authorized by the President to suspend habeas corpus.
-This dispute resulted in the important case of Ex parte Merryman.
+This dispute resulted in the case of Ex parte Merryman.

 Cadwalader later took command of the 1st Division in Robert Patterson's Army of the Shenandoah.
 On May 25, 1862, he was commissioned major general in the United States Volunteers.
 Cadwalader later commanded the post at Corinth, Mississippi.
 He returned to Pennsylvania and commanded the post at Philadelphia and successively the District of Philadelphia, the District of the Brandywine, and the District of the Susquehanna before resigning in July 1865.
-He spent the remainder of his life in Philadelphia.
+He spent the rest of his life in Philadelphia.

 In April 1865, General Cadwalader helped found the Military Order of the Loyal Legion of the United States (MOLLUS), a quasi-fraternal organization for former Union Army and Navy officers.
-He was a member of the Pennsylvania commandery and received MOLLUS insignia number 60.
-He served as Commander-in-Chief of the Loyal Legion from its founding until his death.
+He was officially elected a member of the Pennsylvania commandery on November 1, 1865 and was assigned MOLLUS insignia number 60.
+He served as Commander of the Pennsylvania Commandery of the Loyal Legion from November 4, 1865 until his death.
+(The national governing body of MOLLUS, called the Commandery in Chief, was not established until 1885.
+Since Pennsylvania was both the oldest and largest commandery in the organization, Cadwalader is considered to be the first Commander in Chief of MOLLUS.)

 Cadwalader died in Philadelphia on February 3, 1879.